By Ishaan . January 18, 2014 . 9:30am

 Then there’s the societal hierarchy in the Eastern Kingdom of Mikado, which is a stunningly accurate depiction of the way society is structured in developing countries like India.
 You might find society in Mikado to be absurd and backward, but the way the lower class citizenry constantly find themselves in the servitude of the middle and upper classes—often left with no choice but to put their heads down and accept their designated role in society—is quite real.

-Did you ever go back to revisit these people or places after completing various quests to see if they had anything new to say or how they’d changed over the course of the game?
+Did you ever go back to revisit these people or places after completing certain quests to see if they had anything new to say or how they’d changed over the course of the game?
 If you didn’t, you missed out—and that’s the difference.
 Shin Megami Tensei IV doesn’t tell its story through dialogue, it tells it through exploration.
 It’s a very “gameplay-focused” RPG, often encouraging one to take pleasure in the simple act of running around and exploring their surroundings.
 Why else is so much of the story dependent on discovering different parts of Tokyo?
 Why else does the game have the best environment design of any Atlus RPG to date?
-Why else is the music for different places in Tokyo so catchy and identifiable?
+Why else is the music for different places in Tokyo so catchy and immediately identifiable?

 Chances are, you’ll even make one of them your “home” when you aren’t on a mission.
 Mine was Shinjuku.
 Whenever I wasn’t busy with the game’s main story, I would go back to Shinjuku.
 Sometimes it was to take on jobs for the local branch of the Hunter’s Association, and sometimes it was just because I wanted to save my game while I was “at home”.
 Ueno had that gorgeous park with the lotus pond in the middle.
 Ginza had that awesome shopping district with the expensive Samurai gear.
-But Shinjuku, for some reason, just made me feel more “at home” each time I visited it, so I just chose to spend a lot of my time there.
+But Shinjuku, for some reason, just made me feel more “at home” each time I visited it, and so I just chose to spend a lot of my time there.
 At first, it was Mikado… but as the game progressed further and further, I stopped going back to my character’s actual home and grew fond of Shinjuku instead.
 Honestly, I couldn’t even tell you why.

 And that’s just it.
 Shin Megami Tensei IV simply likes to do things differently.
 The story takes a good seven or eight hours to pick up, cutscenes are few and far in between, and unless you take the time to really run around and explore every nook and cranny of Tokyo, chances are you won’t see the best the game has to offer.
-Oh, and you’ll need to do it on the Neutral alignment route, because it’s the one with the most content.
+(Oh, and you’ll want to do it on the Neutral alignment route, because it’s the one with the most content.)
 It isn’t a game that cares for the habits of your character.
-You’re a cog in the machine—a rather large and important cog, yes, but a cog nonetheless—and as such, the conflicts and decisions you’re faced with are much more about how you’ll influence the world around you.
+You’re a cog in the machine—a rather large and important cog, but a cog nonetheless—and as such, the conflicts and decisions you’re faced with are much more about how you’ll influence the world around you.
 What do you do when you’re in possession of power and influence?
 That is the question Shin Megami Tensei IV asks you about yourself.

 The game also leaves a lot up to your imagination, just like a lot of older games did, before the days of CG cutscenes and Skits and Social Links.
 This, too, is a deliberate decision on its part.
 In an age where stories are more than happy to really try and drill a point home, Shin Megami Tensei IV is content with dropping hints and letting you join the dots yourself.
 In fact, some of the best voice-acted dialogue in the game arises out of situations like these.